rubocode/iTask/framework/labels/tags.md

 ## Tags

-* Tags are used to label things.
+* Tags are used to label elements.
 * A thing can have multiple tags attached to it.
 * The same tag can be used across to label things across multiple buckets.
 * Tags help facilitate variability inside a category.